Ghosts

 The Newman Wine Vaults were featured on the Canadian paranormal series “Creepy Canada” back in 2003.
 The series, which featured renowned Canadian storytellers Terry Boyle and John Adams as narrators, would mix history with tall tales.

 Tall tales they were, as Jarvis said were a conflation of different stories.
-In particular, a story that was shared about a body being found in a barrel at the vaults.
+In particular, a story was shared about a body being found in a barrel at the vaults.

 “There was a story about the Newmans, but not from St. John’s about an English clerk who died in Newfoundland and had to be shipped back home inside a barrel of rum,” Jarvis said.
 “It’s something of an urban legend because there were all kinds of stories that this happened to various people like Lord Nelson, who was killed at the battle of Trafalgar.”